Mac Jones: 2021

 The Week 7 victory began a seven-game winning streak for the Patriots, with Jones completing 69.4% of his passes for 1,397 yards, nine touchdowns, and two interceptions.
 Jones also became the first NFL rookie quarterback to have a completion percentage of 80+ in consecutive games, which he obtained in victories over the Cleveland Browns and Atlanta Falcons.
-Amid the streak, he was named Offensive Rookie of the Month for November.
+Amid the streak, Jones was named Offensive Rookie of the Month for November.
 In the seventh consecutive victory, he attempted only three passes against the Buffalo Bills due to heavy wind conditions, the second-fewest by a winning team since the Bills in 1974.
 New England's winning streak ended with consecutive losses against the Indianapolis Colts and Bills, which saw Jones record two interceptions in each game.
 After a Week 17 rout of the Jacksonville Jaguars, Jones became the first Patriots quarterback other than Brady to clinch a postseason berth since 1998.
 He also threw his 20th touchdown pass, which broke the franchise record for single-season touchdown passes made by a rookie set by Jim Plunkett in 1971.

-Jones finished the season with 3,801 passing yards, 22 touchdowns, and a 67.6 completion percentage, which were the highest among rookie quarterbacks in 2021.
-Additionally, he was the only rookie quarterback to lead a team to a winning record and playoff appearance.
-Jones became the first Patriots rookie quarterback to start a playoff game with his wild card appearance against the Bills, throwing for 232 yards, two touchdowns, and two interceptions in the 47–17 loss.
+Jones finished his rookie year with 3,801 passing yards, 22 touchdowns, and 13 interceptions to go along with 44 carries for 129 yards in 17 games and starts.
+His 22 touchdowns and 67.6 completion percentage, which were the highest among rookie quarterbacks in 2021.
+Jones was also the only rookie quarterback to lead a team to a winning record and playoff appearance.
+Jones became the first Patriots rookie quarterback to start a playoff game with his Wild Card Round appearance against the Bills, throwing for 232 yards, two touchdowns, and two interceptions in the 47–17 road loss.

-For his performance in his first season, Jones was named to the 2021 PFWA All-Rookie Team and finished second in Offensive Rookie of the Year voting behind Ja'Marr Chase.
-He was also selected as an alternate to the 2022 Pro Bowl, making him the fourth Patriots rookie and the franchise's first rookie quarterback to receive Pro Bowl honors.
+For his performance as a rookie, Jones was named to the 2021 PFWA All-Rookie Team and finished second in Offensive Rookie of the Year voting behind Ja'Marr Chase.
+Jones was also selected as an alternate to the 2022 Pro Bowl, making him the fourth Patriots rookie and the franchise's first rookie quarterback to receive Pro Bowl honors.
 On the NFL Top 100 Players of 2022, Jones was ranked 85th by his fellow players.